oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Acquisition and Extraction of New Tokens ({{scenario-new-flow}})
 * Proxying Requests via the User's Browser ({{scenario-proxy}})

 The most dangerous attack scenario is the acquisition and extraction of new tokens.
 In this attack scenario, the attacker only interacts with the authorization server, which makes the actual implementation details of the OAuth functionality in the JavaScript client irrelevant.
-Even if the legitimate client application finds a perfectly secure token storage mechanism, the attacker will still be able to obtain tokens from the authorization server.
+Even if the legitimate client application finds a way to completely isolate the tokens from the attacker, the attacker will still be able to obtain tokens from the authorization server.

 Note that these attack scenarios result in the following consequences: